icrphysics/RSStaticCodeChecker/README.md

 patient.Plan
 ```

-Since the RayStation version 6 the plans are contained within `patient.Cases[index]`.
+Since the RayStation version 6 the (treatment)plans are contained within `patient.Cases[index]`.
 The `Patient` object doesn't have a Plan attribute anymore.

-The RSStaticCodeChecker will also detect the usage of indexes like:
+The RSStaticCodeChecker will also properly interprete the usage of indexes like:

 ```python
 patient["Cases"][0].NonExistantAttribute